BlaineDev/431-classes-2022/class10/README.md

 ## Announcements

 1. Feedback on the Minute Paper after Class 09 [is now available](https://bit.ly/431-2022-min09-feedback).
 Thanks for completing the form, everyone!
-2. Since the audio stopped after 13 minutes of Class 08, I built a brief (11 minute) re-recording of the slides from Class 08, where I (very quickly) walk through all of the slides, since we had this problem.
-You should find this recording (called **431 Class 08 (brief re-recording)**) in the Zoom link on our [Canvas](https://canvas.case.edu) page.
+2. Since the audio stopped after 13 minutes of Class 08, I built a brief (11 minute) re-recording, where I (very quickly) walk through all of the Class 08 slides.
+You should find this (called **431 Class 08 (brief re-recording)**) in the Zoom link on our [Canvas](https://canvas.case.edu) page.
 3. We have adjusted the Zoom information for the Saturday 7:00 to 8:30 PM TA office hours so that we'll (we hope) no longer have technical problems with that session.
 4. I made a mistake in trying to correct Lab 03 on Tuesday evening, but fixed it back to the original plan on Wednesday afternoon.
 Here's the link to [the correct PDF of Lab 3 instructions](https://github.com/THOMASELOVE/431-labs-2022/blob/main/lab03.pdf).
     - The value for Cuyahoga County's `adult_obesity` should be 0.318, but the value we're interested in is the mean across all 750 sampled counties, which is 0.3345.